Belgian Armed Forces: Belgian Air Force

-The air component consists of two fighter aircraft wing, the second tactical wing in Florennes, operating the F-16 Fighting Falcon and a unit (80 UAV squadron) flying the B-Hunter reconnaissance UAV, the 10 tactical wing in Kleine Brogel, operating the F-16 Fighting Falcon, the 15 air transport wing in Melsbroek operating 10 Lockheed C-130 Hercules transport aircraft and 2 out of 8 Airbus A400M Atlas modern transport aircraft which will replace the C-130s.
+The air force consists of two fighter aircraft wing, the second tactical wing in Florennes, operating the F-16 Fighting Falcon and a unit (80 UAV squadron) flying the B-Hunter reconnaissance UAV, the 10 tactical wing in Kleine Brogel, operating the F-16 Fighting Falcon, the 15 air transport wing in Melsbroek operating 10 Lockheed C-130 Hercules transport aircraft and 2 out of 8 Airbus A400M Atlas modern transport aircraft which will replace the C-130s.
 Two of the new A400Ms are currently operable (CT-01, shared with the Luxembourg Air Force and CT-02), four more are scheduled to arrive in 2021.
 The 15th Wing also operates a small fleet of troop transport and VIP aircraft.
 The first wing in Beauvechain operates training aircraft and helicopters (A-109 and NH-90 helicopters).
-Aside from these flying units, the air component is supported by several support units, such as an air traffic control center, an air defense center (Control and Reporting Center), a meteorological wing and an aviation safety directorate.
+Aside from these flying units, the air force is supported by several support units, such as an air traffic control center, an air defense center (Control and Reporting Center), a meteorological wing and an aviation safety directorate.

-Naval Component
+Belgian Navy

-The Belgian Naval Component is the naval arm of the Belgian Armed Forces.
+The Belgian Navy is the naval arm of the Belgian Armed Forces.
 It currently has 1,200 personnel and 10 vessels.
-The Naval Component Commander is Rear Admiral Jan De Beurme, since 28 September 2020.
+The Navy Commander is Rear Admiral Jan De Beurme, since 28 September 2020.
 Current vessels are: